 We aren’t looking to start making savings just yet, that comes next.
 For now, we’re just looking to get a handle on how much we’re spending.
 In effect, how much we need to save as an emergency pot.

 Add up the expenditure to get the base line for the absolute minimum you need to save.
 If you already have this amount in the bank then happy days – consider giving yourself some extra breathing space and save more than just three months.
-If not, our next blog will cover seven ways you can save money and quickly build up the emergency pot.
+If not, our next blog covers the seven ways you can save money and quickly build up the emergency pot.

 Visit comparetheplatform to find out more about getting investment fit.